Dining philosophers problem: Resource hierarchy solution

 This solution negates circular waiting by assigning a partial order to the resources (the forks, in this case), and establishes the convention that all resources will be requested in order, and that no two resources unrelated by order will ever be used by a single unit of work at the same time.
-Here, the resources (forks) will be numbered 1 through 5 and each unit of work (philosopher) will always pick up the lower-numbered fork first, and then the higher-numbered fork, from among the two forks he plans to use.
+Here, the resources (forks) will be numbered 1 through 5, and each unit of work (philosopher) will always pick up the lower-numbered fork first, and then the higher-numbered fork, from among the two forks he plans to use.
 The order in which each philosopher puts down the forks does not matter.
 In this case, if four of the five philosophers simultaneously pick up their lower-numbered forks, only the highest-numbered fork will remain on the table, so the fifth philosopher will not be able to pick up any fork.
 Moreover, only one philosopher will have access to that highest-numbered fork, so he will be able to eat using two forks.
 This can intuitively be thought of as having one "left-handed" philosopher at the table, who – unlike all the other philosophers – takes his fork from the left first.

 While the resource hierarchy solution avoids deadlocks, it is not always practical, especially when the list of required resources is not completely known in advance.
-For example, if a unit of work holds resources 3 and 5 and then determines it needs resource 2, it must release 5, then 3 before acquiring 2, and then it must re-acquire 3 and 5 in that order.
+For example, if a unit of work holds resources 3 and 5 and then determines it needs resource 2, it must release 5, then 3, before acquiring 2, and then it must re-acquire 3 and 5 in that order.
 Computer programs that access large numbers of database records would not run efficiently if they were required to release all higher-numbered records before accessing a new record, making the method impractical for that purpose.

 The resource hierarchy solution is not fair.
-If philosopher 1 is slow to take a fork, and if philosopher 2 is quick to think and pick its forks back up, then philosopher 1 will never get to pick up both forks.
+If philosopher 1 is slow to take a fork, and if philosopher 2 is quick to think and pick their forks back up, then philosopher 1 will never get to pick up both forks.
 A fair solution must guarantee that each philosopher will eventually eat, no matter how slowly that philosopher moves relative to the others.